 Seydel wrote: “This teaching was fantastic…I really loved hearing the two perspectives.
 I believe these kinds of discussions are so important because they help us to see Scripture from another point of view.
 Hopefully this will lead to respect and love for our fellow believers in Yehovah.
 Thank you so much for this wonderful teaching.
 It truly was a blessing to me.”
 Continue reading

-In this Raw Stream of Torah Consciousness, Nehemia brings you the most important discovery of the Dead Sea Scrolls.
+In this Support Team Study, The Most Important Discovery of the Dead Sea Scrolls, Nehemia Gordon brings the most important discovery of the Dead Sea Scrolls.
 Following the bread-crumbs of history, he traces the origin of our modern Hebrew Bible from the caves of Qumran to Israel's Shrine of the Book in Jerusalem.
 Find out how a little-known Roman emperor helped bring back God's Word from captivity to the birthplace of the Masoretic Text.
 Continue reading